 Large vocal ensemble open to all students with some prior experience.
 Repertoire includes significant choral works from chant to contemporary.
-1 semester credit

 MUS 213 Jazz Ensemble

 Study and performance of classic and contemporary big band literature.
 Open by audition to all interested students.
 1 semester credit